 iPhones always have one of the best cameras that you can get on a smartphone.
 That’s just how it is.
 Apple makes some of the best (if not the best) hardware.
 Even though the iPhone 6S and 6S Plus have been out for over half a year, Apple’s sensor is still holding its own against the newest smartphone releases.

 The latest iPhone pair use a 12MP sensor with a technology that Apple dubs Advanced Pixel.
 In short, Apple didn’t just increase the pixel count but the efficiency as well.
 More of the pixels are used in the focusing (making the AF quicker) and low-light capture is more competent.
 The accuracy of the reproduction’s color/tone was also improved.
 Paired with the faster A9 processor, the new sensor is able to record in 4K video.
 But be aware that you’ll still only get optical image stabilization (OIS) on the larger 6S Plus.
+Either way, the Apple iPhone 6 is still one of the best camera phones on the market.

 #3 Pick LG G5